Security Monitoring prerequisites

 • HTTP protocol setting: when requesting HTTPS monitoring, the HTTP protocol configuration is required for the Application Load Balancer listener.

 If the target customer domain is Base domain, CNAME setting is not available.
-It is required to set to WAF VIP in A report.
+It is required to set to WAF VIP in A record.

 After configuring WAF, the information about the WAF Load Balancer domain settings to be registered on CNAME will be delivered to the customer.